bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 If anyone with more experience of textualize than myself could look at ledclient4.py and suggest any improvements, I would be gratefull.

-The package indipyterm is also available which is a full general purpose terminal client written using textualize.
+The package indipyterm is also available which uses textualize to create a full general purpose terminal client .